XtratusCloud/terraform-provider-azureipam/docs/index.md

 ### Optional

 - `api_url` (String) The root url of the APIM REST API solution to be used, without the /api url suffix.
 Must be also assigned at AZUREIPAM_API_URL environment variable.
 - `skip_cert_verification` (Boolean) Specifies it the certificate chain validation must be skipped calling the API endpoint.
-Default to true to maintain current functionality and avoid a version breaking change.
+Default to false.
 - `token` (String, Sensitive) The bearer token to be used when authenticating to the API.
 Must be also assigned at AZUREIPAM_TOKEN environment variable.